aws-ia/terraform-aws-eks-blueprints/examples/gitops/argocd-multi-cluster/README.md

 ./destroy.sh
 cd ..
 ```
->The above `./destroy.sh` command deletes the ingress before uninstalling argocd server, the ingress depends on the aws-loadbalancer-controller addon being deployed via gitops using argocd application.
-The following command is run before any `terraform destroy runs` in the `destroy.sh` script.
+>The above `./destroy.sh` command deletes the Ingress before uninstalling the argocd server, the Ingress depends on the aws-loadbalancer-controller addon being deployed via gitops using argocd application.
+The following command runs before any `terraform destroy runs` in the `destroy.sh` script.
 ```sh
 kubectl delete ing argo-cd-argocd-server -n argocd
 ```